abajwa-hw/single-view-demo/LAB-STEPS.md

 "
 ```

-- Update existing record in mysql
+- Update existing record **in mysql**.
+The remaining queries will be run in Hive
 ```
 mysql -u root -p
 #empty password